Dar Mawati Marrakesh

 Jemaa el-Fnaa in Marrakesh, Morocco

-Spice shop at Jemaa el-Fnaa in Marrakesh, Morocco
+Spice shop at Souk in Marrakesh, Morocco

 Koutoubia Mosque